sidamd/AMDAcceleratorCloudGuides/README.md

 # Welcome to AMD Accelerator Cloud (AAC) Reference Documentation

 ## Getting Started
-Contact your AMD Sponsor to sign up for access AMD Accelerated Cloud resources.
+Contact your AMD Sponsor to sign up for access to AMD Accelerator Cloud resources.
-### How to Login to Web Interface
+### How to Login to the Web Interface Login
 Go to https://aac.amd.com
-### How to SSH to AAC Plano Slurm Cluster
+### How to SSH to the Plano Slurm Cluster
 1. From the laptop or system used to generate SSH keys for AAC User Account Registration, enter the following at the Terminal or PowerShell prompt to SSH to the AAC Plano Slurm cluster:
    ```
    ssh <your_userid>@aac1.amd.com